wickedwukong/springer/README.md

 Report a friendly message when unsupported commands are entered.

+Prevent lines from going outside canvas, and over the edges of the canvas

 4. What are NOT implemented:

 Edge cases: e.g lines run out of canvas etc